MERNCraft/Nail-It/docs/md/44-Get AI to Play an Interesting Move.md

 1. If `force` is `0`, what will `!force` be?
 (Try it in the Node IDE).
 2. Can you create an `if () { }` statement that will only run if `force` is `0`?
 3. If `Math.floor(Math.random() * 4)` gives you a number between `0` and `3`, can you imagine how to create a number between `1` and `3`?
-4. If `Math.floor()` reduces a number to the next lower integer, can you imagine that there might be a method to raise a number to the next higher integer?
+4. If `Math.floor()` reduces a number to the next lower integer, can you imagine that there might be a method to raise a number to the nearest higher integer?
 5. `Math.ceiling()` is not the answer to the last question.
-Programmers don't like typing.
+Remember that programmers don't like typing.
 Try this Google search: [js Math.ceiling](https://www.google.com/search?q=js+Math.ceiling)
 </details>

 <details class="solution">
 <summary>Solution</summary>

+There is one changed line and three new lines near the end of the script.

 ```javascript-
 <i>const {